shundhammer/qdirstat/doc/Pkg-View.md

 information takes a while, in particular when all installed packages are selected to display.

-The first version of this took about 4 min to fetch all the information for a quite normal Xubuntu 18.04 LTS installation -- much longer than just reading the complete root filesystem with cold kernel buffers.
+The first version of this took about 4 minutes to fetch all the information for a quite normal Xubuntu 18.04 LTS installation -- much longer than just reading the complete root filesystem with cold kernel buffers.

 This is why now QDirStat starts a number of those external commands in